TomNisbet/nqsap-pcb/docs/_docs/design-400-ram-mar.md

 wire because it does not require a separate bus driver.

 The 32K RAM chip is only using eight of the fifteen available address lines to access only 256 bytes of memory.
-Two additional address lines from the microcode can segment the RAM into separate areas for program, data, and stack storage to allow for a total of 1K of storage.
+Two additional address lines from the microcode (M0 and M1) can segment the RAM into separate areas for program, data, and stack storage to allow for a total of 1K of storage.
+Jumpers are used to connect the M0 and M1 lines to the RAM, so the use of either of these features is optional.
+This allows the RAM to be used as 256, 512, or 1024 bytes with separate or combined data/code and data/stack areas.
+Because ROM control lines are scarse in this design, the use of jumpers also lets the M0 and M1 lines be used elsewhere to add new functionality.

-This Harvard-like architecture would mean that the NQSAP would not support self-modifying code because the load and store operations would not be able to access program storage.
+This use of separate data and code areas would mean that the NQSAP-PCB would not support self-modifying code because the register load and store operations would not be able to access program storage.
+This is another reason to use jumpers for the M0 and M1 selects.
-It also means that the Loader would not be able to initialize data in the memory area unless it is able to access another control signal to select memory areas.
+Combined areas can be used if self-modifying code is desired and separate areas can be used to maximize RAM for larger programs.

+Note that the M0 and M1 jumpers allow for a total of four RAM areas.
+In addition to data, code, and stack, a fourth area could be defined by adding additional instructions in the microcode.
+This could be a second stack with its own push and pull instructions, or a second data area with new register load and save instructions to access the new block.